 These often involve an error in converting different currencies.
 Sometimes, it can be as simple as an employee hitting the wrong number or missing a zero as they enter a fare.

-Mistake fares are also one of the few ways to snag a barnburner deal on business or first class plane tickets, like the mistake fare to fly Cathay Pacific First Class for less than $1,000 we found last year.
+Mistake fares are also one of the few ways to snag a barnburner deal on business or first class plane tickets, like the mistake fare to fly Cathay Pacific First Class for less than $1,000 we found a few years ago.
 Competition for top-dollar customers is so tight and so motivated by big money, airlines rarely sell those seats at huge discounts.

 In business class or economy, airlines have gotten better and better at detecting their mistakes quickly – or catching them before they're published.
 In addition, something about the logic surrounding mistake fares has shifted through the pandemic.

 Is it a mistake fare or just a really, really good deal?
-I guess the answer is … does it really matter?
+That's tough to say, as the airlines will rarely fess up.
+I guess the honest answer is … does it really matter?

 By their very nature, mistake fares are unpredictable.
-You could scour the internet for hours on end every day and not find one of these insanely cheap mistake fares.
+You could scour the internet for hours on end every day all year and not find one of these insanely cheap mistake fares.

-Thrifty Traveler Premium members got the first crack at booking that $13,500 first-class ticket from Vietnam to the U.S and back a few years ago.
+Thrifty Traveler Premium members got the first crack at booking that $13,500 first-class ticket from Vietnam to the U.S. and back for under $1,000 a few years ago.
 They also got a chance to book a trip from the U.S. to Chile for just $200 – normally a $1,000-plus ticket.

 But just when we thought we'd seen the greatest Chile fare ever, our team uncovered maybe the best mistake fare we've ever seen.

-No photoshop, we swear!
-This was an actual fare that Delta published and that we booked!
+No Photoshop, we swear!
+This was an actual fare that Delta published and that we booked in 2020!
 Fly to Chile and back, nonstop on Delta, for $63.
 While nonstops were available from Atlanta (ATL), you could hop on flights down to Chile from Minneapolis-St. Paul (MSP) for $186 roundtrip or get there and back from Orlando (MCO) for $147 along with sub-$300 fares from dozens of U.S. cities.

 At the same time, we also unearthed flights to Lima, Peru starting at just $111 roundtrip, also on Delta.
 It was a whirlwind couple of days at Thrifty Traveler Premium, but our subscribers were rewarded for it.